achmat-samsodien/DevOps/Terraform/Stack/README.md

 ```

-### Improvements
+### TODO:

-Unfortunately I cannot allocate more time to this project due to other pressing commitments

-Changes I'd have liked to make is separate and modularise the different components and also add more
+modularise the different components and also add more
 variable options.